TritonDataCenter/sdc-amon/README.md

     ./tools/bootstrap.js root@10.99.99.7   # you can use a ~/.ssh/config alias as well

 It'll create test users 'amondevuserbob' and 'amondevoperatorotto'.
-Create a 'amondevzone' for Bob and add an Amon monitor and probe for each of them.
+Create a 'amondevzone' for Bob and add an Amon probe for each of them.
 Try some of the following to query the data:

     ssh root@10.99.99.7   # run from HN GZ because `sdc-amon` works there